yoriyuki-aist/Falsify/README.md

 - Simulink
 - Stateflow
 - Decent distribution of Python
-- ChainerRL
+- ChainerRL 0.2.0
 - s-taliro
 - breach

 ## Agenda

-- metascript.m : scripts for autotransmission, powertrain and insulin models
+- metascript.m : scripts for AT and PTC model.
+An insulin model is included but not working.
+- metascript_cars.m : a script for CARS model
-- metascript_wind_turbine.m : scripts for the wind turbine model.
+- metascript_wind_turbine.m : a script for the wind turbine model.

 ## License